 Facebook have used the powerful Link Shim tool since around 2008.
 The way it works is that each time a link is clicked on their site, the link shim will check the URL before directing the user on to the requested link/site.
 The URL is checked against a continually updated internal list of known malicious links, as well as lists provided by external partners such as McAfee and Google.

-Facebook are very conscious that they don’t want to send users to sites, via their own, which are known or suspected as malicious.
+Facebook algorithm are very conscious that they don’t want to send users to sites, via their own, which are known or suspected as malicious.
 They also want to protect their users and prevent them from inadvertently displaying personal information.
 The link shim allows sophisticated real time checks to protect their site users from inadvertently accessing malicious content or displaying their personal information.
 If a malicious site is detected, an interim page will be displayed in order to warn and protect the user.

 If social media traffic is an important part of your marketing and/or eCommerce, then statistics relating to web traffic will be crucial in determining how many visits are coming from social media sites, like Facebook.